Unusual Options Activity Insight: Zoom Video Communications | Benzinga

 Unusual Options Activity Insight: Zoom Video Communications

-Shares of Zoom Video Communications (NASDAQ:ZM) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $373.13.
+On Friday, shares of Zoom Video Communications (NASDAQ:ZM) saw unusual options activity.
+After the option alert, the stock price moved down to $390.59.

 - Trade Type: CALL